 Operations Section Chief - Call Center will schedule CSRs to work longer shifts and obtain additional trained personnel to answer customer calls.
 Staffing levels will be determined based on the classification given to the event by the Incident Commander.
 The guidelines below indicate the recommended staffing level for each event classification; however, the staffing plan may be adjusted based on the specific nature of the event.
-Staffing needs will also vary throughout the duration of the storm.
+Staffing needs will also vary throughout the duration of the storm, as call volumes and travel conditions change.